CVE-2025-8742: Improper Restriction of Excessive Authentication Attempts in macrozheng mall

 Technical Analysis

-CVE-2025-8742 is a vulnerability identified in macrozheng mall version 1.0.3, specifically affecting the Admin Login component.
+CVE-2025-8742 is a vulnerability identified in version 1.0.3 of the macrozheng mall software, specifically affecting the Admin Login component.
 The core issue is an improper restriction of excessive authentication attempts, which means the system does not adequately limit the number of login attempts an attacker can make.
-This flaw can potentially allow an attacker to perform brute-force or credential-stuffing attacks remotely, attempting to guess administrative credentials without being blocked or slowed down by rate limiting or account lockout mechanisms.
-However, the attack complexity is rated as high, indicating that exploitation requires significant effort, skill, or specific conditions.
-The vulnerability does not require any privileges or user interaction and can be exploited remotely over the network.
-The CVSS 4.0 base score is 6.3, categorized as medium severity, reflecting a moderate impact primarily on confidentiality due to potential unauthorized access to administrative functions.
+This flaw can potentially allow an attacker to perform brute-force or credential-stuffing attacks remotely to gain unauthorized access.
+However, the attack complexity is rated as high, indicating that exploitation requires significant effort or specific conditions.
+The vulnerability does not require any privileges or user interaction to exploit, but the impact on confidentiality is low, with no direct impact on integrity or availability.
+The CVSS 4.0 base score is 6.3 (medium severity), reflecting these factors.
 The vendor has not responded to disclosure attempts, and no patches or known exploits in the wild have been reported yet.
-The vulnerability's exploitation could lead to unauthorized administrative access if successful, potentially compromising the entire e-commerce platform managed by macrozheng mall.
-Since the vulnerability affects an admin login, the integrity and availability of the system could also be indirectly impacted if attackers gain control or disrupt services.
+This vulnerability highlights a weakness in authentication controls that could be leveraged to compromise administrative access if combined with other weaknesses or valid credentials.

 Potential Impact